Designlab offers two tracks for students to choose from.

 - In the case that your portfolio does not pass the review, you will be allotted additional time and mentor sessions to prep and polish your portfolio.
 You will remain in this prep phase until you and your mentor determine you are ready to submit for another review.
 If this process takes longer than 4 weeks, you will no longer be eligible for tuition reimbursement.

-To maintain an active status in Career Services, you must:
+You must maintain an active status in Career Services by doing the following:

 - Start Career Services immediately after graduation.

-- Work through Career Services without taking any pauses.
+- Work through Career Services without taking more than one week-long pause.

 - Attend all weekly Career Services sessions with no forfeited sessions.